steveayodeji/alx-zero_day/README.md

-This repo  contains my second project in ALX PROJECTS
+This repo  contains my second project in ALX School